-If you are skilled enough or have a friend with enough knowledge about Laptops, you can take apart your device and clean the heatsink and the chassis.
+If you are skilled enough or have a friend with enough knowledge about Toshiba Laptops, you can take apart your device and clean the heatsink and the chassis.
 Some Toshiba Laptops provide access to the heatsink through a latch on the bottom.
 If you are cleaning at home, you will need to remove the fan and clean the heatsink and fan using a can of compressed air(specialized for computer cleaning) or a vacuum cleaner to get rid of the dust.
 But if the issue is a defective cooling fan, you will have to replace the fan.
-I recommend not taking any risks and taking your Toshiba Laptop to your nearest service centre every six months for servicing.
+I recommend not taking any risks and taking your Toshiba Laptop to your nearest service center every six months for servicing.

-You can fix sudden crashes of apps, freezing and shutdowns by replacing the RAM sticks or Storage(HDD/SSD) installed on your Laptop.
+You can fix sudden crashes of apps, freezing, and shutdowns by replacing the RAM sticks or Storage(HDD/SSD) installed on your Laptop.
 These issues may also be occurring due to corrupt software.
 The best solution to this problem is resetting the Laptop and reinstalling the Operating System, which will remove all the unnecessary data and any corrupt or malfunctioning files installed on the device.
 I suggest backing up all your important data before resetting it to save precious data.
 To avoid a similar situation in the future, consider installing anti-virus software on your computer to keep it away from corrupt software and viruses.